FxSchrauber/OLD_Code_for_developing_Lightworks_effects/curves/S/curve12S.md

       - Background Information: With `slope` values close to zero, the return value range of TANH would be very small.
         In the subsequent rescaling to a saturated range of 0 to 1 or 1 to 0, even tiny inaccuracies in the TANH calculation are increased.
         The absolute values of at least `0.03` used here considerably reduce this problem.
+        The side effect is a slight difference of the characteristic curve from the ideal if values > -0.03 and < +0.03 are set.
+        A linear ramp was assumed as the ideal for `slope` = 0.
+        This [graph](img/inaccuracies12.png) shows the inaccuracies including a weak noise. (tested with Windows and the GPU "Intel HD Graphics 4600").
+        Noise is the mathematical inaccuracy mentioned above that has been amplified by automatic rescaling.
+        The waveform is the difference from an ideal linear ramp, and is the side effect in limiting the noise to this low level, by this code.

    - `x = x * 2.0 - 1.0;` Rescaling of the presupposed value range (0 ..
 1) to the range required for tanh from (-1 ... +1)
-   - `x = TANH ( x * slope );` S-curve, negative and positive values.
+   - `float sCurve  = TANH ( slope * x );` S-curve, negative and positive values.
 Note that TANH is the macro described above.
+   - `float refLevelA = abs (TANH (slope * -1.0));` Reference level at the start of the curve.
+This curve start is at x = -1
+   - `float refLevelB = abs (TANH (slope));`

-   - `return x / 2.0 + 0.5;` Rescaling the range to 0 ..
+   - `return sCurve / 2.0 + 0.5;` Rescaling the range to 0 ..
 1

 ---